bblais/bblais.github.io-src/content/articles/problemswithevolution_q4.md

 >This is how it's supposed to work -- in theory.
 In the real world, however, merely generating a functionally advantageous trait does not guarantee it will persist, or become fixed.
 For example, what if by chance the white fox trips, breaks a leg, and gets eaten by a predator -- never passing on its genes?
 Random forces or events can prevent a trait from spreading through a population, even if it provides an advantage.

 I would agree with that.
 Being an unguided process, evolution has a fair amount of randomness in it - no big surprise.
 One consequence of this is that the process needs a great deal of time for an advantageous trait to possibly become dominant.
 Sometimes this occurs in a relatively isolated environment (e.g. islands) and thus can become domninant more rapidly, but in general it will take a long time.

+This is not a criticism of evolution, really.
+It just means that there is a probabilistic element to the process which may put some constraits on time scales.
+Since generations for animals occurs on the order of days to years, evolution must work on the order of at least many thousand times that scale - which, of course, easily fits in the age of the Earth.